karls/emacs.d-old/README.md

 # My emacs config

 This is currently very much a work in progress.
-The initial push was to break the single humongous `init.el` file into separate, hopefully logical, pieces.
+The former, single humongous `init.el` was starting to become unwieldy.
+The current setup makes more sense logically and is easier to maintain.

 I've borrowed ideas and snippets from [cjohansen](https://github.com/cjohansen/.emacs.d),